amercier/php-cli-helpers/README.md

 ```

 While `Script` doesn't have any pre-configured switch, `DocumentedScript` has
 `--h, --help` and `-V, --version`.
-This provides an automaic handling of this
+This provides an automatic handling of this
 two switches.

 Version example: